Tamsin Omond | Applying Pressure

 Applying Pressure – Can An Individual Change the World?

-Drawing from her experience with high profile ‘Plane Stupid' and her role as a radical lobbyist and non-violent direct activist, Tamsin considers what transforms illegal action into legitimate world-changing events.
+Drawing from their experience with high profile ‘Plane Stupid' and their role as a radical lobbyist and non-violent direct activist, Tamsin considers what transforms illegal action into legitimate world-changing events.

-Using both historic precedent and the current environmental struggle, she suggests that at times of crisis, when governments will not act in the interest of the people, individuals must involve and empower one another to demand and live according to what is socially good.
+Using both historical precedent and the current environmental struggle, they suggest that at times of crisis, when governments will not act in the interest of the people, individuals must involve and empower one another to demand and live according to what is socially good.
 Non-violent direct action is this community's application of pressure - not to asking for a better tomorrow but creating the reality of a better today.

 There are many forms of environmental action and there are many campaign targets.
-Since Tamsin's speedy introduction into grass-roots organisations, she has helped coordinate carnival marches, protest camps, locks/stick-on's, and banner-drops.
-Working with Plane Stupid she has brought protest to a variety of sites: airports, corporate offices, high-street travel agents, the roofs of the Houses of Parliament.
+Since Tamsin's speedy introduction into grass-roots organisations, they have helped coordinate carnival marches, protest camps, locks/stick-on's, and banner-drops.
+Working with Plane Stupid they have brought the protest to a variety of sites: airports, corporate offices, high-street travel agents, the roofs of the Houses of Parliament.